SmartControllerJS/Coin-Chaser/Documentation/timelog.md

 * *3 hours* Added function to unactivate a player if they disconnect from the game
 * *1 hour* Moved QR code to center of webpage above game, got rid of unnecessary buttons on page

+### 24 February 2022
+* *4 hours* Attempts to fix GitHub Pages issue of no movement.
+No success.
+Created Teams post for help.

+### 25 February 2022
+* *1 hour* Fixed GitHub Pages issue of no movement.
+Had to update SmartController version.
+* *1.5 hours* Meeting with supervisor and peers.
+Supervisor suggested showing people game once it's made to evaluate how it would be used without guidance.

 ## Week 24

+### 28 February 2022
 * *2 hours* Watch Brackeys' tutorial on character movement, download CharacterController2D script template provided while removing character crouch movements
 * *3 hours* Redesigned character movement script, making it more simple and efficient to use.
 Also added better animation.
+* *1 hour* Reading dissertation example